Gardening: Social aspects

 People often surround their house and garden with a hedge.
 Common hedge plants are privet, hawthorn, beech, yew, leyland cypress, hemlock, arborvitae, barberry, box, holly, oleander, forsythia, and lavender.

 The Slow Food movement has sought in some countries to add an edible school yard and garden classrooms to schools, e.g. in Fergus, Ontario, where these were added to a public school to augment the kitchen classroom.
 Garden sharing, where urban landowners allow gardeners to grow on their property in exchange for a share of the harvest, is associated with the desire to control the quality of one's food, and reconnect with soil and community.

 In US and British usage, the production of ornamental plantings around buildings is called landscaping, landscape maintenance, or grounds keeping, while international usage uses the term gardening for these same activities.

 Also gaining popularity is the concept of "Green Gardening" which involves growing plants using organic fertilizers and pesticides so that the gardening process – or the flowers and fruits produced thereby – doesn't adversely affect the environment or people's health in any manner.

-Gardening can be a very pleasant and relaxing activity with rewarding results.
-It allows for a connection with nature and creating a green space that presents a vision of beauty but also contributes to the eco system.
+Gardening is often a very pleasant and relaxing activity with rewarding results.
+It allows for a connection with nature and creating a green space that presents beauty and contributes to the eco system.
 A thriving and flourishing garden can be created by understanding and adapting to the climate and environmental changes.

 Plants and flowers grow in varying temperatures and weather conditions.
-Most plants thrive in temperatures between 18 and 24°C during the day and slightly cooler at night.
+Most plants thrive in temperatures between 18 and 24 °C during the day and slightly cooler at night.
 This range allows for optimal photosynthesis and overall growth for many common plant species.
 Usually, there is a variety of plants in a garden, therefore, it is always best to learn about the best weather for your plants to have success with your planting.